haoshe/simonGame/README.md

 # simonGame
-The Simon Game is a project I did when I was attending the Complete Web development Bootcamp on Udemy.
+The Simon Game is a project I did when I was attending the Complete Web Development Bootcamp on Udemy.

 A fellow student, named as Ninoslav, explained following game rules: